magnusrand/lunsj/FIREBASE_SETUP.md

 1. In your Firebase project console, click on "Firestore Database" in the left sidebar
 2. Click "Create database"
 3. Choose "Start in test mode" for development (remember to secure it later for production)
-4. Select a location close to your users (e.g., europe-west3 for Norway)
+4. Select a location close to your users (e.g., europe-west1 for Norway - closest and most cost-effective)

 ## 3. Enable Firebase Functions